1146976048qq/DSCP/README.md

+### DSCP
-#### The dataset and code for our paper:  **[Cooperative Prediction Method Based on Dynamic and Static Representation for Crowdfunding](http://www.jos.org.cn/html/2020/4/5921.htm)** （In Chinese）
+The dataset and code for our paper:  **[Cooperative Prediction Method Based on Dynamic and Static Representation for Crowdfunding](http://www.jos.org.cn/html/2020/4/5921.htm)** （In Chinese）

+### First
-### First, the wordVectors.npy file should be combined through:
+The wordVectors.npy file should be combined through:

 ```
 cat wordVectors-xa* > wordVectors.npy